On codimension one holomorphic distributions on compact toric orbifolds: Codimension one holomorphic distributions

 \item[(iii)] Let $\mathcal{D}$ be a distribution of degree $d$ on $\mathbb{P}(1,1,1,k)$, $k>1$.
 Suppose $\mathcal{D}$ has only isolated singularities.
 If $k\nmid d^3-2$, then $\mathcal{D}$ has a singularity at $\mathrm{Sing}\big(\mathbb{P}(1,1,1,k)\big)=\left\{\bar{e}_3\right\}$.
 In fact, suppose $\bar{e}_3$ is non-singular for $\mathcal{D}$.
 Then the right-hand side of $(\ref{akz})$ is an integer and this happens only if $k\mid d^3-2$. \end{itemize} \end{exe}

 Conditions for the existence of such natural maps $\varphi:\mathbb{P}^n\rightarrow\mathbb{P}_{\Delta}$ as in Proposition \ref{exew1} are given in \cite{Cox4}.
-More generally, it is easy to understand that the same arguments from the previous proposition can be applied here to obtain:
+More generally, it is straightforward to see that the same reasoning as in the previous proposition can be extended here to yield:

 \begin{prop} Let $\mathbb{P}_{\Delta}$ be an $n$-dimensional compact toric orbifold with only isolated singularities.
 Let $\mathcal{D}$ be a codimension one distribution of degree $d$ with isolated zeros.
 Suppose there is a natural map $\varphi:\mathbb{P}^n\rightarrow\mathbb{P}_{\Delta}$ of finite degree such that $\varphi^{\ast}\mathcal{O}_{\mathbb{P}_{\Delta}}(\left[D_i\right])=\mathcal{O}_{\mathbb{P}^n}(m_i)$.
 Set $\varphi^{\ast}\mathcal{O}_{\mathbb{P}_{\Delta}}(d)=\mathcal{O}_{\mathbb{P}^n}(k)$.
 Then